2021 Jeep Compass

 Safety Features and Warranty

-In the 2019 Jeep Compass, many safety features still come standard, including advanced multistage front airbags, supplemental front seat-mounted and side-curtain airbags, all-speed traction control, electronic stability control, an engine immobilizer, a panic alarm, a LATCH-ready child seat anchor system, and a ParkView backup camera.
-Some available advanced auto systems include blind spot and cross path detection, LaneSense lane departure warning, full-speed forward collision warning plus, and a ParkSense rear park assist system.
+Many safety features come standard on the 2021 Jeep Compass, such as advanced multistage front airbags, supplemental front seat-mounted and side-curtain airbags, all-speed traction control, electronic stability control, an engine immobilizer, a panic alarm, a LATCH-ready child seat anchor system, and a ParkView backup camera.
+Past the base (Sport) trim, blind-spot and cross-path detection, full-speed forward collision warning plus, lane departure warning plus, a ParkSense rear park-assist system, and adaptive cruise control are available, standard on the Latitude and Trailhawk.

 All Jeep vehicles are covered by a basic 3-year/36,000 mile warranty, a 5-year/60,000 mile powertrain warranty, roadside assistance for 5 years or 100,000 miles, and rust-through coverage for 5 years or 100,000 miles.